 A few common mistakes to avoid for the DIY knife sharpener:

 - Not starting out with a coarse enough stone.
-If you can get most of your work done on the course side of the stone, then it won’t take you nearly as long on the rest of the steps to sharpen your blade.
+If you can get most of your work done on the coarse side of the stone, then it won’t take you nearly as long on the rest of the steps to sharpen your blade.

 - Getting too blunt of an angle or not enough of an angle on the edge of the knife.
 If you get too blunt of an angle, you really are just wearing out your knife.